GloriaYi/Maternal-Health-Risk-Classifier/CONTRIBUTING.md

 git push origin <your-branch-name>
 ```

 You will then need to submit a pull request (PR) on GitHub asking to merge your branch into the main project repository.
 Please provide a clear description of the changes you have made and their purpose.
-Tag a reviewer to ensure that your PR in reviewed in a prompt manner.
+Tag a reviewer to ensure that your PR is reviewed in a prompt manner.
 Reviewers may provide feedback or request changes.
 Once the PR is approved, you will be able to merge it into the main branch of the project's repository.

 ## Code of Conduct